Easy Smoked Prime Rib Rub Recipe

 At What Temperature Is A Prime Rib Done?

-- Rare is at 120 to 125 degrees F. The center will be bright red, with pinkish color toward the exterior portion.
+- Rare is at 120 to 125 degrees F. The center will be bright red, with a pinkish color toward the exterior portion.

 - Medium Rare is at 130 to 135 degrees F. The center is very pink and will be slightly brown toward the exterior portion.